Ladyva: Musical career

 On 13 September 2017 in London, Ladyva received the award as 'Best Boogie Woogie Pianist 2017' at the Boisdale Music Awards hosted by Jools Holland, having just released her third Album '8 to the Bar'.

-In November 2017 Ladyva performed at Beatles Symphonic at the London Coliseum singing the song "Something" accompanied by the London Concert Orchestra along with stars including Bonnie Tyler.
+In November 2017, Ladyva performed at Beatles Symphonic at the London Coliseum singing the song "Something" accompanied by the London Concert Orchestra along with stars including Bonnie Tyler.

-In 2018 she performed live on the British TV show "Loose Women" on ITV.
-Later that year she attended again the Boogie-Woogie and Blues Spectacular hosted by Jools Holland, this time with invites such as "Dr. House" alias Hugh Laurie.
+In 201,8 she performed live on the British TV show "Loose Women" on ITV.
+Later that year she attended again the Boogie-Woogie and Blues Spectacular hosted by Jools Holland, this time with guests such as Hugh Laurie. alias "Dr. House".

-She also attended lots of Jazz & Boogie-Festivals all around the globe such as: Caval’Air Jazz & Festival International de Boogie Woogie de Laroquebrou (France) Jazzfestival Tingen, The Hamburg Boogie Woogie Connection & The Boogie Woogie Congress Essen (Germany), The International Jazzfestival Bansko (Bulgaria), International Boogie Nights Thun, Blues Festival Basel JazzAscona, Jazzmeile Kreuzlingen (Switzerland), Boogie & Blues Reunion Terrasssa (Spain), The London International Festival of Boogie Woogie (UK), and many more.

-Her 2020 piece "Quarantine Boogie" reached over 100,000 views on YouTube in less than five days.
+Her 2020 piece "Quarantine Boogie" went viral on YouTube.
 In 2021 she released a single, "Ladyva's Stomp".

-28 September 2022: Ladyva received the award as 'Boogie Woogie Artist Of The Year' at the Boisdale Music Awards hosted by Jools Holland.
+28 September 2022, Ladyva received the award as 'Boogie Woogie Artist Of The Year' at the Boisdale Music Awards hosted by Jools Holland.

-In December 2022 she performed with Kool & The Gang at the great Pyramids of Giza in Egypt.
+In December 2022, she performed with Kool & The Gang at the great Pyramids of Giza in Egypt.

+In December 2023, she released the album, Steam Train Boogie.

+In November 2024 she performed on Jools Holland's UK tour in prestigious theaters such as the Symphony Hall in Birmingham and the Royal Albert Hall in London.

-As of July 2025, her YouTube channel has over 55 million views.
+As of July 2025, her YouTube channel has over 120 million views.